zgkxzx/BroadcastBus/README.md

 //register a bus event
 broadcastBus.register(eventMap);
 ```
-Between,the UseInfoEvent extends BaseEvent,and implement the Serializable.
+Between,the UseInfoEvent class extends the BaseEvent class,and implement the Serializable interface.

 #### 5.Send the bus event
 ```java